AdobeDocs/experience-platform.en/help/rtcdp/partner-data/prospecting.md

 #### Add the third-party data governance label to all fields in the schema

-You now need to the third-party data governance label to all of the fields that make up the schema.
-Add the third-party label so that {brief reason}.
+Consider adding third-party data governance labels to all of the fields that make up the schema.
+This is important in order to ensure responsible use of third-party data and minimize the risk of data leakage.
 Find more information about third-party data governance labels (add link to docs by Jordan)

 To do this, follow the steps below: